Ezequiel Duran Player Props: Rangers vs. Rays

 Ezequiel Duran At The Plate

-- Duran is batting .315 with nine doubles, seven home runs and eight walks.
+- Duran is batting .318 with 10 doubles, seven home runs and eight walks.

-- Duran has picked up a hit in 65.9% of his 44 games this season, with at least two hits in 29.5% of those games.

-- He has hit a home run in seven games this season (15.9%), homering in 4.4% of his trips to the plate.
+- He has hit a long ball in seven games this year (15.6%), leaving the park in 4.3% of his trips to the dish.

-- Duran has had at least one RBI in 34.1% of his games this season (15 of 44), with two or more RBI eight times (18.2%).
-He has also accounted for three or more of his team's runs in one contest.
+- Duran has driven in a run in 16 games this season (35.6%), including eight games with more than one RBI (17.8%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 19 games this season, with multiple runs four times.
+- He has scored in 44.4% of his games this year, with more than one run scored in 8.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.